-Alternative A would result in the development of approximately 37 acres within the Strawberry Fields Site with a casino-resort, retail facilities, and related infrastructure.
-An additional 46 acres would be developed with water supply and wastewater facilities if Option 2 for Water Supply and Wastewater is implemented (this includes a 45-acre leach field, as discussed below).
-The remainder of the site (195 acres under Option 1 for Water Supply and Wastewater and 149 acres under Option 2 for Water Supply and Wastewater) would remain as undeveloped open space.
-A site plan for the proposed facilities is presented as Figure 2-8 and an architectural rendering is presented as Figure 2-9.
-As shown in Figure 2-8, all proposed facilities would be located outside of the Sacramento River floodplain.
+Alternative A would result in the development of approximately 32 acres within the Strawberry Fields Site with a casino-resort, retail facilities, and related infrastructure.
+A wet pond (also known as a retention pond) and associated drainage features would comprise an additional 3.5 acres and the Public Safety Building (under Onsite Services Option 2) would comprise approximately 1.6 acres.
+An additional 34 acres would contain water supply and wastewater facilities if Option 2 for Water Supply and Wastewater is implemented (this includes a leach field of approximately 33 acres, as discussed below).
+The remainder of the site (approximately 196 acres under Option 1 for Water Supply and Wastewater and approximately 160 acres under Option 2 for Water Supply and Wastewater) would remain as undeveloped open space.
+A site plan for the proposed facilities is presented as Figure 2-8.1 and an architectural rendering is presented as Figure 2-9.
+As shown in Figure 2-8.1 all proposed facilities would be located outside of the Sacramento River floodplain.
 Table 2-1 provides a breakdown of project components with associated square footages.
 Proposed facilities would be constructed to meet International Building Code (IBC) requirements.

-Alternative A is anticipated to employ a total of approximately 1,075 employees, of which 650 would be new full time equivalent employee positions (Appendix A).
+Alternative A is anticipated to employ a total of approximately 1,075 employees, of which 650 would be new full-time equivalent employee positions (Appendix A).